 Figure 1 shows dP over time for both engines.

-Engine B: Engine B is in a more challenging area on the platform, resulting in multiple dP spikes pre-upgrade, and exceeding more than 5.2” w.g.
+Engine B is situated in a more challenging area on the platform, resulting in multiple dP spikes pre-upgrade, sometimes exceeding 5.2” w.g.
 At each peak, an unplanned shutdown was required for filter replacement.

-Once they upgraded to the Compact EPA Static solution, dP stabilized and did not exceed 2.0” w.g.
-The filters lasted the full year without any unscheduled shutdown.
+Once Foxtrot upgraded to the Compact EPA Static solution in March 2016, dP stabilized and the filters lasted the full year without any unscheduled shutdowns.

-Engine A: Engine A is in a cleaner area on the platform, resulting in a more stable dP and fewer spikes, pre- and post-upgrade.
-Despite its cleaner conditions, dP spiked to 3.1" w.g. pre-upgrade, whereas dP had not exceeded 1.7" w.g. with the Camfil installation.
+Engine A is in a cleaner area on the platform, resulting in a more stable dP and fewer spikes, pre- and post-upgrade.
+Despite its cleaner conditions, dP spiked to 3.1" w.g. pre-upgrade, whereas dP had not exceeded 1.7" w.g. with the Compact EPA solution.

-Camfil’s patented construction featuring vertical pleating and interrupted hot melt separators for optimum water handling allows trapped water to drain freely from the filter during operation, thus avoiding re-entrainment of dissolved impurities and maintaining low and stable dP under high humidity conditions.
-Figure 2 shows that these features prevent corrosion, making the CamGT 3V-600 series the optimal choice for an offshore environment.
+Camfil’s CamGT 3V-600 patented construction featuring vertical pleating and interrupted hot melt separators for optimum water handling allows trapped water to drain freely from the filter during operation, thus avoiding re-entrainment of dissolved impurities and maintaining low and stable dP under high humidity conditions.
+Figure 2 shows how these features limit salt ingestion , thereby preventing corrosion.
+This makes the CamGT 3V-600 series the optimal choice for an offshore environment.

 Traditional M6 high velocity systems coalesce and remove larger droplets well, but still let through about 20 lbs of salt per year.